jeremyschulman/netcfgbu/docs/usage-vcs.md

 $ netcfgbu vcs prepare --name firewalls
 ```

-## Saving to Github
+## Saving to Git

 Once you have completed the backup process and you want to store your changes
-into the github repository you run the `save` command.
+into the git repository you run the `save` command.
 By default `netcfgbu`
-will create a github tag (release) based on the current timestamp in the format
+will create a git tag (release) based on the current timestamp in the format
 `<year><month-number><day-number>_<hour24><minute><seconds>`.
 For example, if
 you run the `save` command on June 12, 2020 at 1:35p the tag release name would
 be `20200612_133500`.
 If want to explicitly set the tag-release name use the